Requirements for a Major in Ancient Studies

 - Completion of the 4th semester (or higher) of Greek or Latin

-1 ancient history course
+- One (1) ancient history course

-1 Classics course
+- One (1) Classics course

-1 Independent Research, which gives the student a chance to explore a chosen topic in depth.
+- One (1) Independent Research, which gives the student a chance to explore a chosen topic in depth.

 Great Conversation 113 and 115 may be used as electives.

-1 course in Greek may be used as an elective if the student satisfies the required language portion of the major with Latin courses.
+One (1) course in Greek may be used as an elective if the student satisfies the required language portion of the major with Latin courses.